ApamaCommunity/Coffee-Factory/README.md

 # To start the project:
-- In Designer, right click on the project folder.
+- In Eclipse, right click on the project folder.
 - Select 'Run as'
 - Select 'Apama Application'